mulitha/ReactJs/4-Getting-Familer-into-Fragments-Portals-Refs/README.md

-# Let's use prevois project to get an idea about Faagemnets, Portals and Refs
+# Let's use previous project to get an idea about Faagemnets, Portals and Refs.

 ## What you can learn from this project?
 - React Fragements